 Because a brain injury may so significantly change a person's behavior and abilities, significant changes in that person's relationships with friends and family may also be significantly changed.
 The injured person's partner or children may find themselves assuming a caretaker role, taking on the responsibility of ensuring that the injured person's basic daily needs are met.
 The sexual relationship between the injured person and his or her spouse may be permanently altered due to hormonal changes resulting from the injury as well as changes in appearance, self-confidence, sexual attraction, and areas of sexual interest.

-Friends may find that they have little in common with the individual who has suffered a brain injury and the brain injured person may be unable to engage in the same types of activities he or she participated in before the injury occurred.
-Often the unspoken complications of a brain injury are the implications of work and social groups, and the stresses the injury places on family.
+Friends may find that they have little in common with the individual who has suffered a brain injury, and the brain injured person may be unable to engage in the same types of activities they participated in before the injury occurred.
+Often the unspoken complications of a brain injury are the implications of work and social groups and the stresses the injury places on family.

 The Brain Injury Association of America lists the following common feelings that the injured person or his or her family members may experience in the weeks, months, and even years after the injury occurs: